lordsiinbal/praxxyMobileApp/README.md

    5. select the device
    6. Run the App
 # 'Module not found: Error: [CaseSensitivePathsPlugin]' it is a wrong filename
-This error was not caused by the program, but it occurred when I uploaded the project on github.
+This error was not caused by the program, but occurred after uploading the project to GitHub.